 The RackNest 2/14 is a special 19" rack component designed to host a number of our short-haul modems and line drivers.
-As shown in Figures 3-1 and 3-2, it consists of a rack chassis (with one or two power supplies) into which you can plug as many as 14 modem or driver cards.
+It consists of a rack chassis (with one or two power supplies) into which you can plug as many as 14 modem or driver cards.

-The Nest's rear panel consists of fourteen five-screw terminal blocks ("TB1") and fourteen connectors ("J1").
-Each terminal block ("TB1") provides four screws for connecting Nest-to-Nest G.703 transmit and receive lines-the transmit pair can be connected to the terminals marked XMT, and the receive pair can be connected to the terminals marked RCV-plus a fifth screw for ground connection.
+The nest's rear panel consists of fourteen five-screw terminal blocks ("TB1") and fourteen connectors ("J1").
+Each terminal block ("TB1") provides four screws for connecting nest-to-nest G.703 transmit and receive lines-the transmit pair can be connected to the terminals marked XMT, and the receive pair can be connected to the terminals marked RCV-plus a fifth screw for ground connection.

 Each interface connector ("J1") is a DB25 female.
-The pinning of this connector depends on the type of Card installed in the corresponding slot, because the Cards will present and expect different signals on different pins.
-For the V.35 model of the LDM-256 Card (ME445C-35), the pinning is a special V.35-on-DB25 variant; for the RS-530 and X.21 models, the pinning is RS-530.
-Refer to Tables 4-2 through 4-4 (Chapter 4) for the pinouts of this connector, and for the pinning of the adapters or adapter cables that will be necessary to attach a V.35 or X.21 DTE to this connector.
+The pinning of this connector depends on the type of card installed in the corresponding slot, because the cards will present and expect different signals on different pins.
+For the V.35 model of the line driver card (ME445C-35), the pinning is a special V.35-on-DB25 variant; for the RS-530 and X.21 models, the pinning is RS-530.
+Refer to Tables 4-2 through 4-5 (Chapter 4) for the pinouts of this connector, and for the pinning of the adapters or adapter cables that will be necessary to attach a V.35 or X.21 DTE to this connector.